archlinux/aur/README.md

 Update Process
 --------------

-The script facilitates te following kernel update process:
+The script facilitates the following kernel update process:

   1. Kernel is updated
   2. `luks-tpm` is called, either manually or via pacman hook, and sets a